 Hello, I’m Fay, I’m 42 and I set up Fay Blakey Business Services (although it wasn’t called that then) in October 2015.
-I live at home in Shropshire in the UK with my husband, our six year old son and two aging cats.
+I live at home in Shropshire in the UK with my husband, our six-year-old son and two ageing cats.

 Why did you decide to buy Jo’s DIY VA course?

 I spent 15 years working in various client advisory roles for a local government-funded business support agency.
 I liked it there and over the years it gave me plenty of opportunity for personal growth and development.

 The company changed massively over that time including two mergers and we ended up as a regional agency.
 Whilst I enjoyed my job the downsides were the red tape, usual office politics and some personalities!

 However, I was lucky, client-facing staff weren’t given a desk – so I got to work from home and I’d also fought hard to hang on to the great benefits I’d accumulated over the years.

 In 2010 I went on maternity leave.
 We’d just had a change of Government and the new coalition promised they’d change the look of government-funded services – they did and our agency was closed in 2012 but all client-facing staff were made redundant in 2011.

 Remember, I’d hung on to my benefits so I got quite a nice pay-out after 15 years.